vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 * PDF invoice: Include a unique URL for the customer, same as above.
 You can use both a URL and a QR code containing the same URL.
 Keep in mind that some users will see the PDF invoice on their phone, and can not easily scan the QR.
-* Paper invoice: Include a QR code with unique URL for the customer, same as above.
+* Paper invoice: Include a QR code with a unique URL for the customer, same as above.

 ### How can I delete an agreement?